YouTube video

 Perhaps you are confused on where to begin.
 There are a lot of yoga postures after all.
 How do you know which ones are best for you?

-Maybe you are intimidated at the thought of walking into a yoga studio full of advanced students.
-These are all perfectly natural feelings to have.
+Or walking into a yoga studio full of advanced students sounds intimidating.
+These are perfectly natural feelings to have.
 Each and every yogi once sat where you are now.

 Think of this as a new beginning.
 The start of a wonderful journey, along which you will have plenty of guidance and support.
 Once you begin to build your personal practice the positive effects of yoga will appear.